AngelEngineering/nativescript-plugins/packages/audio-recorder/README.md

 ## Usage

-The best way to understand how to use the plugin is to study the demo app included in this repo.
+The best way to understand this plugin is to study the demo app included in this repo.
 You can see how the plugin is used in a TypeScript application by looking at `apps/demo/src/plugin-demos/audio-recorder.ts`.

 1. Import the plugin.